eggsacc/Obsidian-sync/MCUs/Interrupts.md

 An external interrupt consists of an edge detector that could be set to trigger the interrupt at a rising and/or falling edge (configurable interrupt event).
 These interrupts are also independently maskable, meaning the processor can choose to enable or disable them.

+## Why interrupts?

+In many programs, we have to read and process real-time parameters like sensor inputs, analog signals etc. One way of doing so it to poll for inputs: in every iteration of the main program loop, we check the input device to see if it has any updates.
+This could be taxing on the CPU when there are many things to check, or when it has to establish an extensive communication protocol to check for inputs.

+Hence, we can attach these update events to an external interrupt.
+Most sensors has the functionality to trigger a pin whenever new data is ready to be sent back to the controller.
+Hence, instead of checking for updates in the program, we can just use an interrupt pin and ISR to process the incoming data only when it is ready.